The long road to the market return of the Alpine sports car brand is almost over.

 It was in late 2012 that French automaker Renault announced plans to partner with British track car specialist Caterham to develop a new platform to underpin a future sports car for Alpine and a similar model for Caterham.
 (Renault bought Alpine in 1973.)

-By 2014 Caterham had dropped plans for its sports car to focus on its core track car range, and Renault had taken over the platform.
-Renault has continued to develop the new sports car since then and in early 2016 we got a preview in the form of the Alpine Vision concept.
+By 2014 Caterham had dropped plans for its sports car to focus on its core track car range, leaving Renault to take responsibility for the platform.
+Renault has continued to develop the platform for its own sports car and today we have new spy shots of one of the prototypes.

 Alpine Vision conceptEnlarge Photo

-Production of the new Alpine sports car will take place, as promised, at the original home of the Alpine brand, Renault’s Dieppe plant in the north of France.
-The plant was recently retooled to build and assemble the chassis and body of the new sports car.
+Production will take place, as promised, at the original home of the Alpine brand, Renault’s Dieppe plant in the north of France.
+The plant was recently retooled to build and assemble the chassis and body of the car.

-Sadly, there are no plans to introduce the Alpine sports car in the United States.
+A debut will take place in 2017.
+Sadly, there are no plans to bring the car to the United States.